-- They like to experiment with taste and try new flavours, as they search for ‘authenticity’ in their drinks.
+- They like to experiment with taste and try new flavors, as they search for ‘authenticity’ in their drinks.

 The millennial generation is not impressed by mainstream US lager brand marketing, yet they are the ideal target for smaller craft beer companies.
 Thanks to them, the ‘craft movement’ now controls 12% of the beer industry and expects to reach sales worth $45 billion by 2019.

 Millennials are also big wine lovers.
 In 2015, they accounted for 42% of all wines consumed in the US, which translates to almost 160 million cases.
-Yet, their quest to experiment with taste and try new things has also led to a rise in spirit sales which goes hand in hand with the renaissance of the cocktail scene.
+They are on a quest to experiment with taste and try new things.
+This has also led to a rise in spirit sales which goes hand in hand with the renaissance of the cocktail scene.

 Their interest in variety and quality goes beyond the flavor when they are looking for something new to buy.
-1 out of every 3 millennials say a brand’s tradition and history influences their drink of choice.
-They want to know more about the origin stories of what they consume, the brand heritage, production techniques, ingredients, and so on.
+1 out of every 3 millennials says a brand’s tradition and history influences their drink of choice.
+They want to know more about the origin stories of what they drink, such as brand heritage, production techniques, ingredients, and so on.

-These stories can be told through the style and aesthetics of the label, its packaging or the place they buy it from, but interactive, smart labels that bridge the online-offline gap carry an added competitive advantage.
+These stories can be told through the style and aesthetics of the label.
+Also, the packaging or the place they buy it from can influence.
+In any case, interactive, smart labels that bridge the online-offline gap carry an added competitive advantage.

 They reject traditional mass marketing techniques and alcohol brands that are not consistent with the image they want to portray.
 Thus, marketers must be clever and resourceful if they want to engage with them.

-Alcohol brands and retailers must center their efforts to meeting these young drinkers and thorough researchers in those ‘I want to know moments’, be transparent, and interact with them in novel ways that will lead them to spread the word.
+Alcohol brands and retailers must center their efforts to reaching these young drinkers.
+They also need to do thorough research in those ‘I want to know moments’, be transparent, and interact with drinkers in novel ways that will lead them to spread the word.